Binary data: Counting

 Like categorical data, binary data can be converted to a vector of count data by writing one coordinate for each possible value, and counting 1 for the value that occurs, and 0 for the value that does not occur.
 For example, if the values are A and B, then the data set A, A, B can be represented in counts as (1, 0), (1, 0), (0, 1).
 Once converted to counts, binary data can be grouped and the counts added.
 For instance, if the set A, A, B is grouped, the total counts are (2, 1): 2 A's and 1 B (out of 3 trials).

 Since there are only two possible values, this can be simplified to a single count (a scalar value) by considering one value as "success" and the other as "failure", coding a value of the success as 1 and of the failure as 0 (using only the coordinate for the "success" value, not the coordinate for the "failure" value).
 For example, if the value A is considered "success" (and thus B is considered "failure"), the data set A, A, B would be represented as 1, 1, 0.
 When this is grouped, the values are added, while the number of trial is generally tracked implicitly.
 For example, A, A, B would be grouped as 1 + 1 + 0 = 2 successes (out of $n = 3$ trials).
 Going the other way, count data with $n = 1$ is binary data, with the two classes being 0 (failure) or 1 (success).

 Counts of i.i.d. binary variables follow a binomial distribution, with $n$ the total number of trials (points in the grouped data).

 Regression

 Regression analysis on predicted outcomes that are binary variables is known as binary regression; when binary data is converted to count data and modeled as i.i.d. variables (so they have a binomial distribution), binomial regression can be used.
 The most common regression methods for binary data are logistic regression, probit regression, or related types of binary choice models.

 Similarly, counts of i.i.d. categorical variables with more than two categories can be modeled with a multinomial regression.
 Counts of non-i.i.d. binary data can be modeled by more complicated distributions, such as the beta-binomial distribution (a compound distribution).
-Alternatively, the relationship can be modeled without needing to explicitly model the distribution of the output variable using techniques from generalized linear models (GLM), such as quasi-likelihood and a quasibinomial model; see Overdispersion.
+Alternatively, the relationship can be modeled without needing to explicitly model the distribution of the output variable using techniques from generalized linear models, such as quasi-likelihood and a quasibinomial model; see Overdispersion.